ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ## What to I need to do to get ready?

-### Node-operating solo stakers
+### Node-operating stakers and staking providers

 If you are a solo staker running your own node setup, there are a few things you need to be aware to be prepared for The Merge.
 Key action items include:

-- [ ] Running _both_ a consensus client as well as an execution client.
+- Running _both_ a consensus client as well as an execution client.
 Third-party endpoints to obtain execution data will be unavailable after The Merge.
-- [ ] Authenticated your execution and consensus layer clients with a shared JWT secret so they can securely communicate with one another.
+- Authenticated your execution and consensus layer clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items will result in your node being seen as "offline" after The Merge until both layers are synced and authenticated.

-- [ ] Setting a `fee recipient` address to direct your earned transaction fee tips/MEV to.
+- Setting a `fee recipient` address to direct your earned transaction fee tips/MEV to.

 Not setting a `fee recipient` will still allow your validator to behave as usual, but you will miss out on unburnt fee tips and any MEV you would have otherwise earned in blocks your validator proposes.

 For more detailed information and summary of links to client resources, stakers are encouraged to check out the [Merge Readiness Checklist](https://launchpad.ethereum.org/en/merge-readiness/) over on the Staking Launchpad to make sure you're fully prepared for The Merge.

-### Non-validating node operators
+### Non-validating node operators and infrastructure providers

 If you're operating a non-validating Ethereum node, the most significant change that comes with The Merge is the requirement to run clients for _both_ the execution layer (EL) and the consensus layer (CL).